8labs/testlab/README.md

 ## Overview

-TestLab is a modern API testing tool that combines the best features of tools like Postman, Bruno, and Insomnia with a unique tabular interface.
+Testlab is a modern API testing tool that combines the best features of tools like Postman, Bruno, and Insomnia with a unique tabular interface.
 It's designed to streamline the process of creating and running multiple test cases for API endpoints.

 ### Key Features

-- **Tabular Test Interface**: Create multiple test cases in a single view
+- **Tabular Test Interface**: Add multiple permutations of inputs and expected outputs in a structured format
-- **Efficient Test Creation**: Add multiple permutations of inputs and expected outputs in a structured format
+- **Efficient Test Creation**: Create multiple test cases in a single view
-- **Automated Testing**: Run multiple test cases in sequence with detailed reporting
+- **Automated Testing**: Run multiple test cases in sequence with detailed reporting and debugging
 - **It's darn pretty**: Who says open source has to be ugly?

 ### Who's it for?